In Short

 Trust Taxation

-Broadly speaking, a trust itself does not have to pay income tax.
+Broadly speaking, a trust itself does not have to pay income tax (unless the income is retained in the trust and not distributed) as income is typically taxed either in the hands of the beneficiaries or the trustee in certain circumstances (and this is taxed at the highest marginal tax rate).
 This is in contrast to a company that has to pay the corporate tax rate on its net income every financial year.
-Generally, if the trust distributes the trust assets to beneficiaries, the cash, for example, is taxed in the hands of the beneficiary.

 Income Tax Advantages